dentarg/auth0-blog/_posts/authentication-provider-best-practices-centralized-login.markdown

 ## Conclusion

 Centralized login is the most secure and maintainable standards-based approach to logging in with an authentication provider.
 Unlike embedded login, it is safer from cross-origin attack vectors and poses no danger to the authorization server.
-Centralized login is [best current practice for native mobile apps](https://auth0.com/blog/oauth-2-best-practices-for-native-apps/), and OAuth providers like [Google no longer support embedded login strategies](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html).
+Centralized login is the [best current practice for native mobile apps](https://auth0.com/blog/oauth-2-best-practices-for-native-apps/), and OAuth providers like [Google no longer support embedded login strategies](https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/).

 {% include tweet_quote.html quote_text="Centralized login is safer from cross-origin attack vectors and poses no danger to the authorization server." %}